Getting to Pattaya

 Travel by Minivan or Bus

 Similar air conditioned buses leave from Bangkok’s Northern Bus Terminal in Mochit between 5am and 8pm.
-If you are staying closer to Khao San Road you’d be better placed to get a bus from the Southern Bus Terminal even though buses are less frequent and only depart roughly every 2 hours.
+If you are staying close to Khao San Road you’d be better placed to get a bus from the Southern Bus Terminal even though the service is less frequent, departing approx every 2 hours.

 Getting to Pattaya by bus normally takes about 2 hours, although this time can vary considerably depending upon traffic.
-Whether you’re travelling alone or with friends, using the bus service is a great way to meet fellow travellers, or to simply catch up on some much needed sleep after a long haul flight.
+Whether you’re travelling alone or with friends, using the bus service is a great way to meet fellow travellers.
+On the flip side, it’s also the perfect opportunity to catch up on some sleep.

 Hire a Car